General 1981 pre-season predictions and expectations

 Re: General 1981 pre-season predictions and expectations

-Here's the quote that sticks out (from the 49er preview section):2) Forty Niners being given ‘bleh’ positive expectations.
-No playoffs but maybe slight improvement.
+Here's the quote that sticks out (from the 49er preview section):

 Not enough talent to challenge for the Super Bowl, but the 49ers are a team on the upswing.